 Murray Middle School creates a safe environment for all students before, during, and after school.
 For example, during the school day all doors to the building are locked.
-Visitors must check into the front office and recieve clearance before entering the building.
-Students are aware of the systems and procedures in place to ensure safety including use of planners, the school wide disicipline policy, and how to report bullying concerns or issues.
-Anti-bullying presentations and lessons faciliaited by the guidance department provide students with information needed to stay safe at school and at home.
+Visitors must check into the front office and receive clearance before entering the building.
+Students are aware of the systems and procedures in place to ensure safety, including use of planners, the school-wide discipline policy, and how to report bullying concerns or issues.
+Anti-bullying presentations and lessons facilitated by the guidance department provide students with information needed to stay safe at school and at home.
+Furthermore, all staff has been trained on school safety procedures, including fire evacuations, soft and hard lock-down protocol, tornado drill protocol, as well as safe medication administration.